Adolf Hitler's rise to power: Move towards power (1925–1930)

 In the May 1928 federal election, the Nazi Party achieved just 12 seats in the Reichstag.
 The highest provincial gain was again in Bavaria (5.1%), though in three areas the Nazis failed to gain even 1% of the vote.
 Overall, the party gained 2.6% of the vote (810,100 votes).
 Partially due to the poor results, Hitler decided that Germans needed to know more about his goals.
 Despite being discouraged by his publisher, he wrote a second book that was discovered and released posthumously as the Zweites Buch.
-At this time the SA began a period of deliberate antagonism to the Rotfront by marching into Communist strongholds and starting violent altercations.
+At this time the SA began a period of deliberate antagonism to the Roter Frontkämpferbund (Rotfront) by marching into Communist strongholds and starting violent altercations.

 At the end of 1928, party membership was recorded at 130,000.
-In March 1929, Erich Ludendorff represented the Nazi Party in the Presidential elections.
-He earned 280,000 votes (1.1%), and was the only candidate to poll fewer than a million votes.
+In March 1925, Erich Ludendorff represented the Nazi Party in the Presidential elections.
+He earned 280,000 votes (1.1%) and was the only candidate to poll fewer than a million votes.
 The battles on the streets grew increasingly violent.
 After the Rotfront interrupted a speech by Hitler, the SA marched into the streets of Nuremberg and killed two bystanders.
-In a tit-for-tat action, the SA stormed a Rotfront meeting on 25 August and days later the Berlin headquarters of the Communist Party of Germany (KPD) itself.
+Seeking revenge, the SA also stormed a Rotfront meeting on 25 August and days later the Berlin headquarters of the Communist Party of Germany (KPD) itself.
 In September, Goebbels led his men into Neukölln, a KPD stronghold, and the two warring parties exchanged pistol and revolver fire.
 The German referendum of 1929 was important as it gained the Nazi Party recognition and credibility it had never had before.
+In the late 1920s, seeing the party's lack of breakthrough into the mainstream, Goebbels proposed that instead of focusing all of their propaganda in major cities where there was competition from other political movements, they should instead begin holding rallies in rural areas where they would be more effective.